 There are three types of Apprenticeship that vary depending on current skills and qualifications:

 1 - Intermediate Level Apprenticeships - Offers GCSE level equivalent qualifications.

 2 - Advanced Level Apprenticeships - Offers A-Level equivalent qualifications.

 3 - Higher Apprenticeships - Offers Degree level equivalent qualifications.

 DID YOU KNOW: Most Apprenticeship vacancies are advertised at Easter.

 It is best to research the apprenticeships you are interested in and ensure you are aware of the application processes and dates.

 Try the GOV website to start your search

 Current Apprenticeship Vacancies (Leeds Area)

-Please see below the latest Apprenticeship Vacancies in Leeds, this information is regularly updated by Leeds Pathways.
+Please see below the latest Apprenticeship Vacancies in Leeds, this information is regularly updated by Start in Leeds.